risingwavelabs/risingwave-docs/cloud/project-choose-a-project-plan.md

 - **Cloud platform**

-    You can deploy your cluster on either AWS or Google Cloud, depending on your cloud provider preferences.
+    You can deploy your project on either AWS or Google Cloud, depending on your cloud provider preferences.

 - **Region**

     You can choose the availability region closest to you to minimize latency.

-- **Cluster name**
+- **project name**

-    Name of the cluster.
-Assigning a descriptive name to each cluster can be helpful when managing multiple clusters.
+    Name of the project.
+Assigning a descriptive name to each project can be helpful when managing multiple projects.

 - **Node configuration**